 Weekly Gem #109 Hang on to your hat, if you visit Rock City

 Location: This 'hidden gem' is located about half way between Valier and Cut Bank, MT (as the crow flies, that is) Here's what I want you to do.
 It'll just take a couple minutes, and trust me, you'll thank me later.
-Open our Clue Me!
-Map in a new tab, then come back and read the rest.
+On a separate page, find "Rock City, MT" on a map, then come back and read the rest.
+Note that Rock City is on the southern bank of the Marias River, so the map pointer may not be exactly right.
+Find the Rock City icon on the map.
 You'll need to jump back and forth, so go ahead and open the map.

 But even cooler, is when you slowly zoom out, or if you pan along the Marias River, you see that this is the only place where these formations show up.
 There are a few on the north side of the river, this dense cluster on the south side, and that's it.
 What the heck is going on?

 Well, I'll tell you.
 This is one of the windiest places in the U.S., and the prevailing wind is from the west, 12 months of the year.
 The "wind blown look" is the only look.